facebookresearch/phyre/README.md

 # Related projects

+[Solving Physics Puzzles by Reasoning about Paths](https://github.com/ndrwmlnk/PHYRE-Reasoning-about-Paths) is a new deep learning model for goal-driven tasks that require intuitive physical reasoning and intervention in the scene to achieve a desired end goal ([NeurIPS video presentation](https://youtu.be/X30QGeIEXRs);  [arXiv:2011.07357](https://arxiv.org/abs/2011.07357)).

 [Virtual Tools](https://k-r-allen.github.io/tool-games/) is a similar project aiming to research the structure necessary to capture human-like reasoning in these sorts of physics puzzles.

 [ESPRIT](https://blog.einstein.ai/explaining-solutions-to-physical-reasoning-tasks/) is a framework based on PHYRE that connects physical reasoning and natural language explanations.